-Charlotte Kilcher is one of such people that has chosen to live a secluded life and heed the call of nature to the fullest, and has gained her popularity from this lifestyle.
-Charlotte Kilcher (née Charlotte I Adamson) was born in 1953 to American parents in Berkley, North California.
-Charlotte Kilcher (age 64) has always been a nature loving tree hugger and vegetarian since her early teens, who then made a life out of getting cozy and comfortable in the wilds of Alaska, away from all the comforts of modern life.
+Charlotte Kilcher was born to American parents in Berkley, North California.
+Charlotte Kilcher has always been a nature loving tree hugger and vegetarian since her early teens, who then made a life out of getting cozy and comfortable in the wilds of Alaska, away from all the comforts of modern life.
+She has chosen to live a secluded life and heed the call of nature to the fullest, and has gained her popularity from this lifestyle.

-Formerly married to the father of her first son, Torrey, Charlotte Kilcher (née Charlotte I Adamson) moved to Alaska in the late 70’s (1978), when she was involved in the Exxon Valdez spill clean-up.
+Charlotte Kilcher (Charlotte I Adamson) moved to Alaska in the late 70’s (1978), when she was involved in the Exxon Valdez spill clean-up.
 She moved to the Alaskan frontier as a wildlife biologist to be involved in the wide range environmental cleanup efforts, and that was the beginning of a whole new life for her.
 Not much is known about Charlotte’s life before moving to South-Central Alaska and starting a new adventurous life in Homer.
 It is known that she was married but she keeps most of the details about her first marriage private.
 Apparently, she was still married to but separated from Torrey’s father when she came to Alaska for the clean up mission.

 Meeting Otto Kilcher